kroumieh1993/realtek/readme.txt

 * NEW: Custom email field to Request widget added (all versions)
 * NEW: Drag & drop Google Maps marker in admin area added (all versions)
-* NEW: new Estatik Realtor Theme support added (all versions)
+* NEW: new Realtek Realtor Theme support added (all versions)
 * NEW: Social fields and icons added to agent profile (PRO & Premium)
 * NEW: Property title & image became clickable on map popup windows (PRO & Premium)
 * NEW: Removal option for extra area dimensions in search widget added (all versions)